-In the first term, students will take History 6300 (3 credits), a historiography course that introduces them to the professional study of history.
+In their first term, students take HIST 6300, a historiography course that introduces them to the professional study of history.
 Readings vary from year to year, but cover a broad range of methodologies, perspectives, and topics.
 The course also addresses historical writing, research techniques, and historical sources.

-Students will develop a specialized field in history by taking a minimum of twelve credits of coursework in any combination of the above areas.
-For example, students who have completed a research seminar and colloquium on Mexico might take six additional hours in southwestern history (including Mexican-American and Native-American history); whereas students who have completed a seminar and colloquium in the Southwest might take these six hours in Mexico/Hispanic America.
-Students may also wish to enrich their historical understandings by taking courses in other disciplines, such as anthropology, literature, or religious studies.
+While the department maintains strong specializations in the Southwest, the West, Mexico, Borderlands, Mexican Americans, and Native Americans, students may instead opt to develop an individualized specialization of eighteen credits in a coherent field of study, such as American Presidential or Colonial history, approved by the Graduate Committee.
+Students may also wish to enrich their historical understandings by taking courses in other disciplines, such as anthropology, art history, literature, or religious studies.
 The courses should be chosen in consultation with the adviser.
-Then, too, the program offers unusual opportunities for students to broaden and deepen their knowledge in their field.
-The resources include the Clements Center for Southwest Studies, with its symposia, research fellows and distinguished visitors; SMU’s DeGolyer Library, a repository for a remarkable collection of books and manuscripts on Mexico and the Southwest; and the Meadows Museum of Art, which houses perhaps the world’s finest collection of early modern Spanish art outside of Spain.
+Then, too, the program offers unusual opportunities for students to broaden and deepen their knowledge.
+The resources include and the Clements Center for Southwest Studies, with its symposia, research fellows, and distinguished visitors; SMU’s DeGolyer Library, a repository for a remarkable collection of books and manuscripts on Mexico and the Southwest; and the Meadows Museum of Art, which houses perhaps the world’s finest collection of early modern Spanish art outside of Spain.
 For students with more interdisciplinary interests, the Bridwell Library provides a wealth of primary sources for the study of religious history; the Underwood Law Library supports the study of legal history, including that of international law; and the Center for Presidential History allows for research in the domestic and foreign affairs of the United States.

 Global and Comparative History (12 credits)

-The third field, in Global and Comparative History (12 credits), places the American experience in larger contexts by introducing students to the theoretical and conceptual frameworks that have guided advanced research in recent decades.
-The field also provides interdisciplinary perspectives on particular topics of global significance.
-Students begin this field of study by taking a colloquium (3 credits) that explores influential methodologies and theoretical perspectives in global and comparative history, including the Annales school, world-system and dependency analysis, cross-cultural approaches, ecological history, post-colonial theory, and comparative methods.
-These are followed by three specialized courses (9 credits) that treat individual topics and themes in comparative contexts.
-Topics and themes include urbanization, migration, industrialization, revolution, slavery, and gender roles.
+The program’s third field, Global and Comparative history (12 credits), places the American experience in larger contexts by introducing students to the theoretical and conceptual frameworks that have guided advanced research in world history in recent decades.
+The field also provides broad interdisciplinary views of particular topics of global significance.
+Students begin this field of study by taking a colloquium (3 credits) that explores influential methodologies and theoretical perspectives in global and comparative history.
+After this colloquium students take three courses (9 credits) that treat, in comparative contexts, such themes and topics as urbanization, migration, industrialization, revolution, colonialism and postcolonialism, slavery, and gender roles.

 Research Paper Requirement